Admission Frequently Asked Questions

 Do you bring in guest artists?

-Throughout each year we bring in a variety of guest artists in both ballet and modern dance.
-Sometimes these guests will teach master classes while others remain for extended residencies and stage choreography for our major performances and some will do both.
+Throughout each year we bring in a variety of guest artists in both ballet and contemporary/modern dance.
+Sometimes these guests will teach master classes while others remain for extended residencies and stage choreography for our major performances.
+Click here for a link to our Guest Artist page.

 Do you offer the opportunity to study abroad?

 Absolutely!
 We have historically worked to integrate international studies into our curriculum.
-Recently we have formalized a relationship with the University of Roehampton, the UK’s top-rated dance department, for our students to do a semester of study abroad while remaining on-track for graduation with the BFA.
+We offer the opportunity to study abroad at the University of Roehampton, the UK’s top-rated dance program, where our students can attend a semester of study abroad in dance while remaining on-track for graduation with the BFA.